SuperOfficeDocs/superoffice-docs/docs/en/admin/user-management/learn/our-companies.md

     * **Two or more hits**: The Find screen shows a list of matches.
 Here you can select the required company in the list and click **OK** to go to that company.

     * **No hits**: A message is displayed stating that no record matches the search criteria.
 Click **OK**, and search again using different criteria.

+### <a id="criteria" />The search criteria

+The fields below correspond to the fields on the company card.

+* Name: Enter the whole or start of the company name.
+* Number: Enter the whole or start of the company name.
+* Code: Enter the whole or start of the code.
+* VAT No.: Enter the whole or start of the VAT no.
+* First Name: Enter the whole or part of the first name of a contact at the company.
+* Last Name: Enter the whole or part of the last name of a contact at the company.
+* Telephone: Enter the whole or part of a phone number for the company.
+* Email: Enter the whole or part of an email address for the company.
+* Match also: Here you can specify further [search criteria][1].

 <!-- Referenced links -->
 [1]: ../../../search-options/learn/using-search-criteria.md